 I first got to know Poblenou when I was looking to move away from the centre and get closer to the beach.
 It was during that search that I stumbled across this little gem of a street.

-The businesses are all independent, ranging from one of the best fish mongers in town to an organic parfumier, haberdashers and grocers who know their customers by name.
+The businesses are mostly independent, ranging from one of the best fish mongers in town to an organic parfumier, haberdashers and grocers who know their customers by name.
 I like to come here in the early evenings when it is animated with locals going to the shops and enjoy the sea breeze which blows along it.

 It’s great to amble through the shops and in the small maze of streets next to the Mercat del Poblenou, the covered market, and end the walk by taking a seat on the aesthetically pleasing park chairs dotted along the length of the street under the spindly orange trees while deciding where to take a drink and rub shoulders with the veins of Poblenou at the small but perfectly formed La Pubilla or Bitacora near the library.